Five bizarre photo-tech relics you’ve forgotten about

 Recently an old friend and I were chuckling over some long-forgotten photo tech that looks pretty damn bizarre in hindsight!
-So here are 5 of the more commonly known ones that, for better or worse, many of us still remember.
+So here are five of the more commonly known ones that, for better or worse, many of us still remember.

 The Lytro Camera

 For those of you who were around ten years ago, this quirky-looking camera was constantly in the press as it boasted a very bizarre feature.
 The Lytro camera could, in fact, take perfectly sharp images every single time.
 How?
 Thanks to its “proprietary light field science“, that’s how!
 Essentially the little 5-inch long f2 camera and its light field sensor captured the entire scene in front of it, which consists of 11 million light rays of data (11 Megarays) and then displayed the image on its 1.5-inch rear LCD screen.
 The user could then choose the focal point after the shot had been taken.

 Of course, this tech was running in real-time and capturing the scene constantly so there was no shutter delay or lag, and no time was taken for the lens to focus either, resulting in a truly instant capture device that didn’t even require the photographer to choose a focal point in the frame as that could all be done later.
 At the time, we grumbled that it took the creative spirit out of photography, as essentially re-focussing the image after the fact was seen as cheating somewhat.
 Granted, the previous generation of photographers had said the exact same thing regarding autofocus.
 There was no skill to autofocus, and again it was deemed as cheating.
 But unlike autofocus, Megarays never really took off in the photographic market.